 You’d think that with eating, talking and walking in our sleep being very much possible, that sneezing whilst asleep would be too!

-Well, if we could sneeze in our sleep, you’d half expect anyone who’s had a cold to remember sneezing themselves awake – but as far as we know, and as far as the majority of sleep researchers know, it’s just not that common.
-Moreover, sneezing dreams are pretty rare, whereas everyone has a story about falling or flying in their dreams, and it’s not uncommon to wake yourself up from a dream where you’ve fallen or you’ve been flying.
+Well, if we could sneeze in our sleep, you’d half expect anyone who’s had a cold to remember sneezing themselves awake – but as far as we know, and as far as the majority of sleep researchers know – it’s just not that common.
+Moreover, sneezing dreams are pretty rare, whereas everyone has a story about falling or flying in their dreams.

-When we’re awake, everything from dust particles to cloth fibres can irritate our senses, so how comes we don’t sneeze when we’re asleep?
+When we’re awake, everything from dust particles to cloth fibres can irritate our senses, so how come we don’t sneeze when we’re asleep?